Highly engaged teams build highly engaged businesses

 - Lack of engaging leadership behaviors

 - The inability to bring the rest of the organization along

 Employee engagement can be improved by receiving or giving timely and constructive feedback.
-Conducting regular surveys can provide you with the information you need to improve employee engagement in your organization.
+Conducting regular surveys can provide you with the information weather you need to use an employee engagement software in your organization.
 You can use this information to make strategic decisions or build strategies that can help you attract and retain top talents.